Salmon Teriyaki Is Easier To Make Than You Think!

 - To make-ahead: While it’s best to enjoy fresh, you can prep the salmon in the teriyaki marinade up to 24 hours in advance.
 Cook just before serving for best flavor and texture.

 - Leftovers and storage: Allow leftovers to cool completely, then place in an airtight container.
 Store in a fridge for up to 3 days.
-Note that seafood has a shorter shelf life than other proteins.
+Note that seafood has a shorter shelf life compared to meat or poultry.

 - To freeze: You can freeze any leftovers for up to 2 months.
 When you’re ready to enjoy, thaw overnight in a refrigerator, then gently heat in a microwave to serve.

-We love this in a simple rice bowl with roasted veggies: try our roasted broccoli, roasted broccolini, or if you’re willing to cook on a stovetop, these blistered haricots verts are phenomenal.
-A squeeze of fresh lime juice or lemon juice at the end is great too.
+I love this salmon over steamed rice with charred veggies: try it with my roasted broccoli, roasted broccolini, or blistered haricots verts.
+A squeeze of fresh lime juice or lemon juice at the end is perfect!

 We live for easy weeknight dinners like this!
-Quick to prep, quick to cook, healthy, and flavorful!
+Quick to prep, quick to cook, filling, and flavorful!
 This is definitely an impressive, crowd-pleaser, and we know you’re going to love it.

 If you make this easy Teriyaki Salmon recipe, please let us know by leaving a review and rating below!